 Since traditional geotechnical exploration programs provide discrete samples of the boring locations and the soil data is interpolated between the borings, CTL conducted a geophysical survey to test the soil between the two boring locations (as illustrated in the visual graph below), gathering more data.
 Our experts utilized Refraction Microtremor (ReMi) test methods, which model the shear wave velocity (Vs) profiles of the subsurface materials at each test location, to illustrate material characterization and its relation to the materials mass density.

-In this study, the profile shown to the right revealed a significant drop in the bedrock level between the two borings within the footprint of a proposed building.
+In this study, the profile shown below revealed a significant drop in the bedrock level between the two borings within the footprint of a proposed building.
 Consequently, foundation design recommendations changed significantly.
 This early change prevented change orders during construction, and ultimately reduced liabilities, and avoided building failure.

 CASE STUDY TWO: Construction compliance services prevent re-construction and liability